syncfusion-content/wpf-docs/wpf/Scheduler/LoadOnDemand.md

 * QueryAppointments event will be triggered on [ResourceGroupType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_ResourceGroupType) changed.

 ### QueryAppointments
 Scheduler notifies by `QueryAppointments` event, when user change visible date range.
+You might start and stop the loading indicator animation before and after the appointments loaded using ShowBusyIndicator.
 `QueryAppointmentsEventArgs` has following members which provides information for `QueryAppointments` event.

 [VisibleDateRange](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DateRange.html) -  Gets the current visible date range of scheduler that is used to load the appointments.